 At this time, we have both in-office and telehealth appointments available.
 Most follow-up appointments can be accomplished via telehealth.
 In certain situations, Dr. Moran may request a patient to come into the office for a physical exam.
-New patients are requested to have the initial appointment in the office.
 Your reminder text/email will state if you are scheduled for an in-office or telehealth appointment.
 If you feel you need a different type of appointment than what is scheduled, please call the office.

 If you are scheduled to have an in-office appointment, we require that you arrive at least 15 minutes prior to your scheduled time.
 Your scheduled time is the time that Dr. Moran will see you.
 In-office patients will need to check-in with the receptionist and obtain vitals and other information gathered by the medical assistant prior to your scheduled time.
 Please arrive 15 minutes early so that your time with Dr. Moran will not be cut short.

 Your should bring your own reading materials / toys for the waiting room.
 Since the pandemic these items have been removed or greatly limited.

 New Patients are requested to arrive 15 min prior to your scheduled time.
 Please bring: your insurance card, your drivers license, and any school papers or other assessments that have not already been submitted.

 If you are scheduled to have a telehealth visit, our receptionist will call you at the time of the appointment.
 She will collect any copay/coinsurance due and confirm your email address.
 At the end of that call we will send you the link.
 We do not send links in advance in order to increase security.